BenUCL/Reef-acoustics-and-AI/README.md

 # About the project

 This GitHub repository contains material to support the upcoming publication: [Williams et al. (2024)](https://www.biorxiv.org/content/10.1101/2024.02.02.578582v1).
-Unlocking the soundscapes of coral reefs with artificial intelligence.
+Unlocking the soundscape of coral reefs with artificial intelligence.
 Whilst created with coral reef soundscapes in mind, methods used in this investigation could be applied to any soundscape.

 If you use any of these methods or code from this study then please cite the article.